ksdkamesh99/NoteAuth/README.md

 # NoteAuth
-A Pytorch Framework implementation for predicting the Bank Note Authentication
+A PyTorch Framework implementation for predicting the Bank Note Authentication